lingstorage/blog/note-to-self-about-macos-terminal.md

 ```
 % ls *.csv | pbcopy
 ```
-Put the list of all csv files in the current directory into the clipboard
+Put the list of all csv files in the current directory into the clipboard.
 <br><br>

 ```